Public consultation on the future of Blue Star House

 Have your say

-Come along to our exhibitions and help us shape this prominent Brixton landmark
+Thank you to everyone that came along to our exhibitions to help us shape this prominent Brixton landmark

 If you have questions for the project team, please email bluestarhouseconsultation@conciliocomms.com or call 0800 193 0884, and a member of the team will be in touch.